 - Classroom management skills, ensuring a positive learning environment for everyone

 - Patience and empathy for student concerns

-- Leadership and management for guiding students
+- Leadership and management when guiding students

 - Imagination and innovation when crafting lesson plans